felis/USB_Host_Shield_2.0/examples/testusbhostFAT/README.md

 The following shield is recommended: <http://ruggedcircuits.com/html/quadram.html>.

 You must use the bundled [Makefile](Makefile) to compile the code instead of the Arduino IDE if you do not use external RAM.
+The master makefile is bundled as a submodule, but can also be downloaded manually at the following link: <https://github.com/xxxajk/Arduino_Makefile_master>.

 To download the USB Host library and all the needed libraries for this test.